 - Histamines: Heat hives are an allergic reaction to heat.
 Like any allergy, once exposed to the allergen, your immune system releases histamines, causing an itchy or prickly sensation on the skin.
 Hives from heat can also spread beyond the area initially affected.

 Every case of heat-induced hives is unique.
-To gain relief, try these heat hives treatment options:
+To gain relief and deal with heat hives, try these treatment options:

-If you break out in heat hives, consult a dermatologist or doctor.
+If you break out in heat hives often, consult a dermatologist or doctor.
 Some treatment options your doctor might prescribe include:

 - Steroids: Steroid creams are often prescribed to help reduce the burning and redness associated with hives from heat.